JayTLH/liquorish/README.md

-# BarKeep
+# Liquorish

 Created by Jason Tsz Lik Huang.

-Run the app with 'npm run start:prod'
+Run the app with 'npm run start:prod' and open browser to http://localhost:8080/asdf

 Tech Stack:
 Front-end